You're Not Alone

 She specializes in the treatment of anxiety and grief.
 Her attachment-based and client-focused approach focuses on supporting clients in developing a compassionate, harmonious, accepting, and empowered relationship with themselves.

-and is also trained in:
+She is also trained in:

 Cognitive Behavioral Therapy